SRombauts/LoggerCpp/README.md

 - member variables begins with a 'm', function arguments begins with a 'a', boolean with a 'b', pointers with a 'p'
 - each file, class, method and member variable is documented using Doxygen tags See also http://www.appinf.com/download/CppCodingStyleGuide.pdf for good guidelines

+### Continuous Integration

+This project is continuously tested under Ubuntu Linux with the gcc and clang compilers using the Travis CI community service with the above CMake building and testing procedure.

+Detailed results can be seen online: https://travis-ci.org/SRombauts/LoggerCpp